freshehr/postman-ehrscape/WorkingWithEhrscapeMarkdown.md

 ![Select Call](./Images/APICallDetail.jpg)

-Clicking on the ``x`` icon in the top right hand corner reveals a number of pre-set variables for your selected environment (again the C4H Ripple environment is used just as an example)
+Clicking on the ``x`` icon in the top right hand corner reveals a number of pre-set variables for your selected environment (again the C4H Ripple environment is used just as an example).
+These pre-sets are used in some of the API calls as defaults.

 ![Presets](./Images/Presets.jpg)